Surigao City: Mining

 Pacific Cement (PACEMCO), the only cement plant in the Caraga region, and now managed by San Miguel Corporation, is expected to resume mining operations in the city since it shutdown in 2014.

 The entry of major international mining company Sumitomo with $1.3 billion investment in the province sparked renewed interest of its vast mineral reserves and has helped spur economic growth in the city.
 Other mining companies like Philex Mining Corporation, Mindoro Resources Ltd. and Anglo Ashanti are in various stages of exploration.

 Since late 1960's, the city has been the de facto regional mining capital of the then Northern Mindanao region due to the massive mining investments in the province.
-Today, it is home to office of various mining companies and the Caraga regional offices of the Bureau of Mines and Geosciences.
+Today, it is home to offices of various mining companies and the headquarters of the Bureau of Mines and Geosciences of Caraga region.